atennapel/qtt-ts/README.md

 Currently done:
 - basic type theory with dependent functions and type-in-type
-- erasure check
-- linear check
+- checks from graded dependent types
 - void, unit, sigma and sum types

 Not yet done: